ilarne/CV/README.md

 **Deskside Analyst**

 Assisted with IT support to users within the business.
 I communicated with users in order to better understand their needs and instigate relevant changes within the IT department.
-This included trends analysis of incoming tickets to anticipate and address user needs, such as creating a business case for new printers after recurring ticket requests regarding faults with the machines.

 **IT Admin Assistant (Short Term Contract)**

 I provided support for the team in a range of administrative tasks, as well as a number of ad hoc tasks and projects.
 I managed my own time across these responsibilities.
-Examples of tasks included internal communications (e.g. monthly service-level agreement reports, including trend analysis and performance evaluation, visualised via Excel and PowerPoint), and short-term projects (e.g. redesigning the internal SharePoint site to better suit team needs).
+Examples of tasks included internal communications (e.g. monthly service-level agreement reports, including trend analysis and performance evaluation), and short-term projects (e.g. redesigning the internal SharePoint site to better suit team needs).

 ### Rise Art (Jun 2014 - Aug 2014)

 **Digital Marketing Intern**

-I supported the marketing team with content creation and managing social media channels.
+I supported the marketing team with content creation, managing social media channels, and event planning for two successful exhibitions.

--	Increased blog traffic via content marketing and social media.
--	Directly secured conversions with newsletter content.
-- Built relationships with bloggers, journalists, editors and industry experts.
--	Self-initiated research and documentation of social platforms and industry trends.
--	Helped to develop partnership between Art For Care, the charity founded by Rise Art, and St George’s Hospital.
-- Assisted in event planning and marketing for two successful exhibitions.